matique/formie/README.md

 Tired of programming each HTML tag?
 Are you in search of DRYness for Rails views?
 May be Formie can help you.

-Formie is a low level template-based rendering engine.
+Formie implements low level template-based helpers.
 It injects the formies into the ActionView module.
 The form-bounded as well as the unbounded templates are supported.
 Still, the ActionView functionality (e.g. text_field) is kept untouched.
 In short, Formie is like a helper using the notation of a partial.

+## Installation

+As usual:

+    $ [sudo] gem install formie

+or:

+    # Gemfile
+    gem 'formie'

+    $ bundle

+## Description

 Templates for Formie are hosted in: